nazimboudeffa/gfn-faq/README.md

 GFN mesures the bandwidth of the ping to the NVidia Grid near your location while speedtest uses other servers or their own

+Why hackers want to exploit GFN
+---

+The actual reasons to exploit GFN are :

+- classical motivations like : prooving to self that I can hack a big company, or demonstrate to friends that am the best in crashing FREE service (satirical)
+- Going from FREE to a PAID but for free means just haveing 6 hours
+- Mining bitcoins
+- Runing a navigator to download and run other softwares then only games

 # Troubleshooting your Client

 - [Troubleshooting.
 A General method](TROUBLESHOOTING.md)